 - Ham Hock: When I have one, I have also added a ham hock to the recipe.
 It adds a bit of smoky flavor.
 Once the posole is done, remove, shred the meat from the bone and add back into the posole.

-- Step 1, Brown The Pork: Use a 7 quart Dutch oven to make this a one pot pork posole verde.
+- Step 1, Brown The Pork: Use a 7 quart Dutch oven to make this a one pot meal.
 Heat the pan stovetop over medium high heat.
 Once the pan is hot, add oil.
 When the oil is shimmering, add pork pieces.
 Brown on one side, turn and brown the other side.
 You’ll need to do this is steps so you don’t over-crowd the pork pieces.
 Over-crowding the pork will result in the pieces not searing and browning properly.
 Remove the pieces to a plate and then add the next few batches of cubed pork.

 - Step 2: You’re ready to add the ingredients to the Dutch oven.
 Place all of the browned pork, the hominy, chopped onion, spices and bay leaf.